vaishali-gupta32/vaishali-gupta32/README.md

 - 👋 Hi, I’m @vaishali-gupta32
 - 👀 I’m interested in learning new coding skills.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning react js.
 - 💞️ I’m looking to collaborate on projects in future.
-- 📫 You can reach out me here.
+- 📫 You can reach out www.linkedin.com/in/vaishali-gupta-bb4a34289

 <!---
 vaishali-gupta32/vaishali-gupta32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.